Southern Guilford High School: Academy strands

+Southern Guilford has had a focus on agricultural fields since its opening in 1970.
 The Agriscience program consists of studies in botany, horticulture, biotechnology and animal science.
 Academy courses include agriscience applications, animal science I and II, horticulture I and II, agriscience advanced studies and horticulture landscape construction.
+The school has a "barn" facility on campus which allows students a dually immersive and basic introduction to agricultural practice.

 Th Education has the smallest number of students out of the three strands.
 Academy courses include teacher cadet I and II, and advanced placement psychology.

 The Medicine strand concentrates on sports medicine, nursing and pre-medicine.
 Academy courses include health team relations, sports medicine I and II, medical careers I and II, anatomy/physiology, biomedicine and pharmacy tech.